Ivenyang/cocos-docs/manual/framework/native/gui/label/v3/en.md

 	label2->setAnchorPoint(Point(0.0f, 0.0f));
 	this->addChild(label2);
 ```
-Run the program and you will get the following screenshot:
+Run the program and you will get the following result:

 ![](./res/ttf.png)